Olipet24/engsci_notes/2024-2025/winter/AER336/lectures/Lagrange and Piecewise Interpolation.md

 $$
 ### Evaluation of $P_{n,1}(x)$
 1. Find $k^*$ s.t. $x \in S_{k^*}$ (non-equispaced use bisection method ($O(\log_{2}(N))$))
+	1. Envision all the segments as being in a sorted list
 2. Evaluate $P_{n,1}^{(k^*)}(x)$

 ### Piecewise degree-p polynomial interpolation